If you like your car, good luck keeping it. Biden's EV mandate drives change people don't want.

 The final rule, which begins in earnest in 2027, demands that automakers quickly amp up production of electric vehicles.
 By 2032, the emissions standards dictate that roughly 70% of new vehicle sales be battery-powered electric or hybrids.

-For comparison, EVs make up just under 8% of new car sales last year.
+For comparison, EVs made up just under 8% of new car sales last year.

 If automakers don’t fall in line, they risk hefty fines.